go-masonry/mortar/README.md

 ### Additional Features

-There are a some features not listed here, please check the Tutorial for more.
+There are some features not listed here, please check the Tutorial for more.

 > If you want to skip reading just jump to this [part](https://github.com/go-masonry/tutorial/tree/master/05-middleware) in the Tutorial.